- Part 1: Roy Lichtenstein, The Man Who Didn’t paint Ben Day Dots

 Newspapers as such were also almost exclusively made up of text—with no illustrations.
 (4)

 When printing text pages, in books, magazines or newspapers, ink was transferred to paper from raised areas on metal surfaces, a process known as relief printing.
-Two other basic types of printing are possible, as shown below—intaglio (ink below the surface level of the plate) and planographic (flat plate surface)—more on this later.
+Two other basic types of printing are possible, as shown below—intaglio (ink below the surface level of the plate; lines and dots engraved or etched into the surface) and planographic (flat plate surface, mainly lithographic stone, later zinc (metal); lines and dots drawn on with pen & ink or a crayon)—more on all these later.

 Text was printed from metal “movable type,” set into frames letter by letter and locked into a “forme” before printing.
 Since early newspapers and magazines used only type, the name letterpress was used for this kind of printing.
 The name stuck around even after various radical changes had occurred—e.g. the old flat “formes” had to be copied as curved “stereotypes” to go on the new rotary steam presses which came in during the 1870s.